hkelf/enalean-mvw-blogpost/blogpost.md

 And the winner is...
 --------------------
-First of all, let's keep in mind we need to compare apples with apples and pears with pears, i.e. AngularJS should be compared to Knockout + jQuery + a routing lib + a ajax lib...
+First of all, let's keep in mind we need to compare apples with apples and pears with pears, i.e. AngularJS should be compared to Knockout + jQuery + a routing lib + an AJAX lib...

 We thought that Knockout was a great framework with great documentation, easy to learn and extend.
 But... **AngularJS is the winner** because: